CyberRaas/WealthWise/smart_financial_planner_app_flow.md

 ## Executive Summary

-This document outlines the complete user journey and app flow for the Smart Financial Planner application.
+This document outlines the complete user journey and app flow for the WealthWise  application.
 The flow is designed to provide a seamless, privacy-first experience that leverages AI to deliver personalized budget recommendations without requiring bank account integration.

 ### Key Flow Principles
 - **Privacy First**: No banking integration required